TengMCing/PhD/Thesis/03-chap3.pdf.md

 The concatenated tensor is then fed into the final prediction block.
 This block consists of two fully-connected layers.
 The first layer contains at least $128$ units, followed by a dropout layer.
 Occasionally, a batch normalization layer is inserted between the fully-connected layer and the dropout layer for regularization purposes.
 The second fully-connected layer consists of only one unit, serving as the output of the model.

-The model weights $\boldsymbol{\theta}$ were randomly initialized and they were optimized by the Adam optimizer with the mean square error loss function
+The model weights $\boldsymbol{\theta}$ were randomly initialized and they were optimized by the Adam optimizer [@kingma2014adam] with the mean square error loss function

-$$\hat{\boldsymbol{\theta}} = \underset{\boldsymbol{\theta}}{argmin}\frac{1}{n_{train}}\sum_{i=1}^{n_{train}}(D_i - f_{\boldsymbol{\theta}}(V_i, S_i))^2,$$
+$$\hat{\boldsymbol{\theta}} = \underset{\boldsymbol{\theta}}{\text{arg min}}\frac{1}{n_{\text{train}}}\sum_{i=1}^{n_{\text{train}}}(D_i - f_{\boldsymbol{\theta}}(V_i, S_i))^2,$$

-\noindent where $n_{train}$ is the number of training samples, $V_i$ is the $i$-th residual plot and $S_i$ is the additional information about the $i$-th residual plot including four scagnostics and the number of observations.
+\noindent where $n_{\text{train}}$ is the number of training samples, $V_i$ is the $i$-th residual plot and $S_i$ is the additional information about the $i$-th residual plot including four scagnostics and the number of observations.

 ## Model Training {#sec-model-training}

 To achieve a near-optimal deep learning model, hyperparameters like the learning rate often need to be fine-tuned using a tuner.
 In our study, we utilized the Bayesian optimization tuner from the `KerasTuner` Python library [@omalley2019kerastuner] for this purpose.
 A comprehensive list of hyperparameters is provided in @tbl-hyperparameter.

-The "number of base filters" determines the number of filters for the first 2D convolutional layer.
+The number of base filters determines the number of filters for the first 2D convolutional layer.
 In the VGG16 architecture, the number of filters for the 2D convolutional layer in a block is typically twice the number in the previous block, except for the last block, which maintains the same number of convolution filters as the previous one.
 This hyperparameter aids in controlling the complexity of the computer vision model.
-Higher numbers of base filters result in more trainable parameters.
-Likewise, the "number of units for the fully-connected layer" determines the complexity of the final prediction block.
+A higher number of base filters results in more trainable parameters.
+Likewise, the number of units for the fully-connected layer determines the complexity of the final prediction block.
 Increasing the number of units enhances model complexity, resulting in more trainable parameters.

 The dropout rate and batch normalization are flexible hyperparameters that work in conjunction with other parameters to facilitate smooth training.
-A higher dropout rate is necessary when the model tends to overfit the training dataset by learning too much noise.
+A higher dropout rate is necessary when the model tends to overfit the training dataset by learning too much noise [@srivastava2014dropout].
 Conversely, a lower dropout rate is preferred when the model is complex and challenging to converge.
-Batch normalization, on the other hand, addresses the internal covariate shift problem arising from the randomness in weight initialization and input data.
+Batch normalization, on the other hand, addresses the internal covariate shift problem arising from the randomness in weight initialization and input data [@goodfellow2016deep].
 It helps stabilize and accelerate the training process by normalizing the activations of each layer.

 Additionally, incorporating additional inputs such as scagnostics and the number of observations can potentially enhance prediction accuracy.
-Therefore, we allowed the tuner to determine whether these inputs were necessary for optimal model performance.
+Therefore, we allow the tuner to determine whether these inputs were necessary for optimal model performance.

 The learning rate is a crucial hyperparameter, as it dictates the step size of the optimization algorithm.
 A high learning rate can help the model avoid local minima but risks overshooting and missing the global minimum.
 Conversely, a low learning rate smoothens the training process but makes the convergence time longer and increases the likelihood of getting trapped in local minima.

 Our model was trained on the MASSIVE M3 high-performance computing platform [@goscinski2014multi], using TensorFlow [@abadi2016tensorflow] and Keras [@chollet2015keras].
 During training, 80% of the training data was utilized for actual training, while the remaining 20% was used as validation data.
 The Bayesian optimization tuner conducted 100 trials to identify the best hyperparameter values based on validation root mean square error.
 The tuner then restored the best epoch of the best model from the trials.
 Additionally, we applied early stopping, terminating the training process if the validation root mean square error fails to improve for 50 epochs.
-The maximum allowed epochs was set at 2000, although no models reached this threshold.
+The maximum allowed epochs was set at 2,000, although no models reached this threshold.